diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 ## What's next

 For the next months we'll be focusing on improving our new Rails & React stack.
 We're looking forward for Rails 5 and seeing what we can do with [ActionCable](https://github.com/rails/actioncable).
 We may play with other technologies such as [Elixir](http://elixir-lang.org/) and [Phoenix](http://www.phoenixframework.org/) – we love Ruby, but we're not married to it.

+We would also like to experiment with something we call *development capital*, where we basically would invest our time into a project we like in return of a combination of cash and equity.
+It's a model we haven't tested yet but we think it could work very well for promising startups.

 On the other hand, we are doing a big effort on [TLKR.io](https://tlkr.io/), our very first product – as in not for a client – which started as a WebRTC experiment and now we expect to grow and make successful.
 We really believe that WebRTC can change the way people learn and practice languages.